 Indigenous Forestry Initiative

-Funding opportunity – update
+Funding opportunity – open

 Contact the IFI team with your questions or if you are interested in taking part in a webinar on how to apply.

 The Indigenous Forestry Initiative (IFI) provides financial support to Indigenous-led economic development projects in Canada’s forest sector.
 Benefits of the program include:

 - increased Indigenous participation in forestry-related opportunities, businesses, careers and governance

 - increased engagement and economic development for Indigenous communities and peoples involved in the forest sector